usnistgov/5gdeploy/docs/multi-host.md

 The *primary* designation is only relevant to where to invoke (most of) the commands.

 Many commands, despited being invoked on the *primary* host, need to perform actions on multiple hosts, such as starting containers.
-They commands would internally connect to *secondary* hosts via SSH to perform these actions.
+These commands would internally connect to *secondary* hosts via SSH to perform these actions.
-The [installation guide](INSTALL.md) "secondary hosts" section explains how to setup SSH keys to enable such control.
+The [installation guide](INSTALL.md) "secondary host" section explains how to setup SSH keys to enable such control.

 ## How Multi-Host Deployment Works

-Both [netdef-compose](../netdef-compose/README.md) and [phoenix-compose](../phoenix-compose/README.md) commands support multi-host deployment.
+The [netdef-compose](../netdef-compose/README.md) command supports multi-host deployment.
 They generate a Compose context with multi-host deployment with these steps:

-1. The 5G network, defined in either [NetDef](../netdef/README.md) or ph\_init input, is initially converted to a Compose context for single-host deployment.
+1. The 5G network, defined in either [NetDef](../netdef/README.md) format, is initially converted to a Compose context for single-host deployment.

     * This Compose file defines what network functions (i.e. containers) should be running, how they are connected to each other via Docker networks, and the IP address of each network interface.
     * You can view this Compose file if you do not specify any command line flags for multi-host deployment.